aeevered/aeevered/README.md

 ### 📚 Projects

-Examples of the types of projects I work on:
+Examples of the types of projects I've worked on:

 * [Image classification](https://github.com/aeevered/emergency_response_image_detection) of flood damaged buildings to aid in disaster response.